JishuDeveloper/Auto-Rename-Bot/README.md

 ### FEATURES
  - Renames very fast .
  - Permanent Thumbnail support.
- - Force join for the user for use.
  - Supports Broadcasts.
  - Set custom caption.
  - Has a custom Start-up pic.